suixinsuo/olympus-protocol/docs/Using Components.md

     }
 ```

-In the previous flow the tokens get initialized with 0 interval first time they are operated.
+In the previous flow, the tokens get initialized with 0 seconds interval first time they are operated.
-The easiest is create a new derivative.
-We can do this at the end of test.
+The easiest is to create a new derivative.
+We can do this at the end of the test.

 ```javascript
 // ----------------------------- LOCKER CONDITIONS ----------------------